-The target audience for this project were current donors and new donors aged 25 to 50.
+The target audience for this project was current donors and new donors aged 25 to 50.
 With such a wide age range to cater to, the best approach seemed to be to emulate something that most people are familiar with: mobile apps.
 Most apps are just self-contained subsections within an organization’s ecosystem that allow the user to interact with basic functions and exercise changes and commands to their profile/account.
-Whether it be updating their status or purchasing an item, apps are typically simplistic in nature with singular goals.
 This concept formed the basis for this donor hub: it was crafted to function like an app to keep people focused on one thing – making a donation.

 The first step was identifying how many donation types there were, and then prioritizing them based on usage.
 Once that was complete, the next step was laying out the hierarchy of where buttons and content needed to go.
 Then, I designed a UI that was adaptable between small and large displays, while still making sense on both mediums.

-With this redesign, the goal was to create a donor hub, a point of reference for people that clearly lays out what their options are and explains in sacred “140 words or less” what each donation type is.
-As a result, donors found it much easier to navigate the donor hub and find what they were looking for.
+This redesign for Sinai Health Foundation was intended to create a donor hub: a point of reference for people that clearly lays out what their options are and explains what each donation type is.

 - Project Url: